alopatindev/alopatindev.github.io/_posts/2019-02-05-video-recording-with-automatic-jump-cuts-using-open-source-and-coding.markdown

 ### Video Recording
 I decided to use front camera of my Meizu MX4 to record videos with Open Camera.

-It took time to train myself to look into camera and control my position, to not make a typical mistake like cutting part of my head.
+It took time to train myself to look into the camera and control my position, to not make a typical mistake like cutting off part of my head.
 I also needed to talk clear and loud enough, gesticulate and generate at least some facial expressions.
-But it was just a beginning.
+But it was just the beginning.

 Why did I decide to make automatic jump cuts right on the video recording step?
 1. Poor Pitivi's UI responsiveness and bugs during video editing, especially when using